Aengwodoreen/myfirst/README.md

 # myfirst
-my first repository and write
-i will write on the Bioinformatics workshop we have had from 23 january to 27 january
+my first repository to store and write i will write on the Bioinformatics workshop we have had from 23 january to 27 january